Communicative Disorders - Deaf Education Option, M.A.

 To be eligible to receive the master's degree, a student must have maintained a B average with no more than two C grades on the approved Program of Study.
 Once a student has received three Cs at any point in the graduate program, he or she will automatically be disqualified from the graduate program.

 Deaf Education Option

-Other coursework is developed with the adviser to reflect such factors as students' preferences regarding thesis or project, individual needs and preferences for training, meeting certain state or national requirements, etc.
+Other coursework is developed with the advisor to reflect such factors as students' preferences regarding thesis or project, individual needs and preferences for training, meeting certain state or national requirements, etc.

 Student Teaching and Internship